 PDFDocumentProvider, each of which has one

-PSPDFAnnotationManager, which, in turn, contains one or more annotation providers.
+AnnotationManager, which, in turn, contains one or more annotation provider/s.

 By default, the

 annotationProviders array simply contains the

 fileAnnotationProvider.
-This provider will parse the PDF and load annotations from it, and it will also handle saving back into the PDF, subject to the value of
+This provider will parse the PDF and load annotations from it, and it’ll also handle saving back into the PDF, subject to the value of

 The file annotation provider also handles our internal

 NSCoder-based format for saving and loading annotations.
-This is an internal file format, and it should not be used for long-term storage of annotations.
+This is an internal file format, and it shouldn’t be used for long-term storage of annotations.
 PSPDFKit usually supports loading and saving using this format at least one version back.
 So, for example, v4 can load v3 but not v2 or v5.

 Annotations are only useful if they can be shared across multiple clients.
-In order to do this, there are several options available, detailed below.
+To do this, there are several options available, detailed below.

 PSPDFKit Instant is our in-house syncing solution for seamless collaboration for PSPDFKit-powered apps.
-It not only takes care of near-real-time annotation syncing, but it also manages file downloads and other metadata such as bookmarks (which will be available shortly after the 1.0 release).
+It not only takes care of near-real-time annotation syncing, but it also manages file downloads and other metadata, such as bookmarks (which will be available in a future update).
 Instant is highly optimized for PSPDFKit and uses a deep API integration, which is faster and more reliable than anything you can achieve writing your own code.